SenseNet/sncom-resources/_drafts/2017-08-16-internal-knowledge-sharing.md

 ## In what form does it happen?
 Knowledge, that is useful from the viewpoint of innovative processes, can come from several sources.
 Information necessary for operation is usually provided by the leadership.
 The company can however get valuable knowledge from its consumers, employees or from information derived from the behavior of the competition.

 Imagine a complex process with several participants.
 The main goal is processing large amount of information and documents, storing and distributing them securely long-term.
 A system that makes it easy to prepare and retrieve statistics compiled from the stored information that are essential for making decisions.
-What you imagined is enterprise content management (ECM or simply document management) and it is the skeleton of companies’ digital workplaces.
+What you imagined is enterprise content management (ECM) and it is the skeleton of companies’ digital workplaces.

-## How can it be made available to the successors (new workers)?
+## How can it be made available to employees?
 Believe it or not, the key to the secret is not the software, but its integration considering business processes and objectives.
 The real question is: how the appropriate information is going to reach predetermined decision points?
 How difficult it is to retrieve a certain document in case of an inspection?
-How can several years of knowledge be given to a newly hired colleague?
+How can new colleagues access several years of knowledge?
 The format of the material you work with does not matter.
 Whether it is an electronic document, paper-based document, letter, email, fax, some kind of multimedia content, text or chat message, it can be integrated into one system.
 ECM solutions handle different datatypes easily as they are equipped with the properties of several applications and file managers.

 Your only task is to assign employees to different authorities, lists or libraries and they can easily access knowledge relevant to them.